oayanda/LOAD-BALANCER-SOLUTION-WITH-APACHE/Project_8.md

 ![Apache restarted](./images/6.png)

 > ```bytraffic``` balancing method will distribute incoming load between the Web Servers according to current traffic load.
-We can control in which proportion the traffic must be distributed by ```loadfactor``` parameter.
+I have controlled which proportion of the traffic must be distributed by using the ```loadfactor``` parameter.

 Verify the LB Server (via public ip) is serving the tooling website in the browser.